 When you include the iostream header, you gain access to a whole hierarchy of classes responsible for providing I/O functionality (including one class that is actually named iostream).
-The class hierarchy for the non-file-I/O classes looks like this:
+You can find a class hierarchy diagram for the non-file-I/O classes here.

 The first thing you may notice about this hierarchy is that it uses multiple inheritance (that thing we told you to avoid if at all possible).
 However, the iostream library has been designed and extensively tested in order to avoid any of the typical multiple inheritance problems, so you can use it freely without worrying.

 The second thing you may notice is that the word “stream” is used an awful lot.
 At its most basic, I/O in C++ is implemented with streams.
 Abstractly, a stream is just a sequence of bytes that can be accessed sequentially.
 Over time, a stream may produce or consume potentially unlimited amounts of data.

 Typically we deal with two different types of streams.
 Input streams are used to hold input from a data producer, such as a keyboard, a file, or a network.
 For example, the user may press a key on the keyboard while the program is currently not expecting any input.
 Rather than ignore the users keypress, the data is put into an input stream, where it will wait until the program is ready for it.